iamarbabkhan/Git/setup-git-with-github.md

 ```
 * Replace "iamarbabkhan" with your GitHub username and "arbabkhan579@gmail.com" with the email associated with your GitHub account.

-#### Generating HTTPS Credentials To securely connect with GitHub over HTTPS, we need to generate HTTPS credentials.
-Execute the following commands in your terminal:
+#### Generating SSH Key to establish a secure connection with GitHub using SSH, you need to generate an SSH key pair.
+Follow these steps
 ```
 ssh-keygen -t rsa -b 4096 -C "arbabkhan579@gmail.com" eval "$(ssh-agent -s)"